CESNET/etlog/doc/notes.md

 Format of timestamp must be one of ISO-8601 or `YYYY-MM-DD`.

 All kyes defined for [failed\_logins](#failed_logins) collection may be used.
-Only timestamp and username is meaningful at present time.
+Only timestamp and username are meaningful at present time.

 Timestamp range may be specified, for example:
 ```